CLCL researchers are made up of academics and PhD students across disciplines at Goldsmiths.

 Dr Vicky Macleroy

 Dr Vicky Macleroy is a Reader in Education and Head of the Centre for Language, Culture and Learning at Goldsmiths, University of London.
-Vicky teaches on undergraduate, PGCE English and PGCE Media with English, MA and MPhil/PhD including joint programmes across Educational Studies and English and Comparative Literature departments.
+Vicky teaches on undergraduate, PGCE English and PGCE Media with English, MA and MPhil/PhD including joint programmes across Educational Studies and English and Creative Writing departments.
 She is a Chartered London Teacher (2007).

 Vicky has contributed to international research on poetry pedagogy Making Poetry Matter (2013) and transforming the poetry classroom Making Poetry Happen (2015) published by Bloomsbury.
 She was principal investigator with Jim Anderson of a global literacy project funded by the Paul Hamlyn Foundation, ‘Critical Connections Multilingual Digital Storytelling’ (2012 - 2017), that uses digital storytelling to support engagement with language learning and digital literacy.